 Here's a sample of our volunteer opportunities:VIEW AS

-MISSION STATEMENT The Mennello Museum of American Art endeavors to preserve, exhibit, and interpret the Museum’s outstanding permanent collection of paintings by Earl Cunningham.
-The Museum also seeks to enrich the public through special exhibitions, publications, and programs that celebrate other outstanding traditional and contemporary American artists.
-VISION STATEMENT The vision of the Mennello Museum of American Art is to be a distinguished and thriving institution that will build on its city base of support through strong board and community relationships resulting in an improved operating environment and a reputation for being a local and national treasure.
+The vision of the Mennello Museum of American Art is to be a distinguished and thriving institution that will build on its City of Orlando base of support through strong board and community relationships resulting in an improved operating environment and a reputation for being a local and national treasure.

 In November 1998, The Mennello Museum of American Art was established to preserve, exhibit and interpret the permanent collection of Earl Cunningham paintings.
 The museum also offers the public special exhibitions, publications and programs celebrating other traditional and contemporary American artists.